-- You can spend no more than \$50 on materials for the set itself. - The black box does NOT get counted in the \$50. - If someone gives you something to use in your set, you have to find the fair market value of it on the internet, print a page that proves what it would cost, and include that in the \$50 total. - If you borrow things for the set, you still need to find fair market value and include them in the \$50 you're allowed. - See the Sample Expenditures page in this pdf to see how to figure the cost for various items. - Save all your receipts and print-outs from the internet and include them in your notebook.
+- You can spend no more than \$50 on materials for creating the sets. - The black box does NOT get counted in the \$50. - If someone gives you something to use in your set, you have to find the fair market value of it on the internet, print a page that proves what it would cost, and include that in the \$50 total. - If you borrow things for the set, you still need to find fair market value and include them in the \$50 you're allowed. - See the Sample Expenditures page in this pdf to see how to figure costs. - Save all your receipts and print-outs from the internet and include them in your notebook.